 Foundations for Smart Growth

 Each year over the life of the EPA Building Blocks program, Smart Growth America offers a limited number of free Foundations for Smart Growth workshops to help local leaders and residents make their communities more livable, sustainable, and vibrant.
-Now in its sixth year, our free technical assistance program has helped more than 70 communities grow in ways that benefit residents and businesses while protecting the environment and preserving a sense of place.
+Now in its seventh year, our free technical assistance program has helped more than 80 communities grow in ways that benefit residents and businesses while protecting the environment and preserving a sense of place.

 On November 22, 2016, we announced the recipient communities for our 2017 workshop series, which have now been completed:

 - The City and Borough of Sitka, AK

 - The East Central Wisconsin Regional Planning Commission

 The Complete Streets Consortium workshop series (Tennessee and Colorado) is also administered under this EPA Building Blocks grant.

 Missed this program?
 Smart Growth America offers fee for service technical assistance year round.

 For Year 6 of the free technical assistance, applicants applied for one of these nine available tools, all of which remain available on a fee for service basis.